 You do have a list of every remote access method, don’t you?14.
 Train your users to be “smart skeptics”

 Get proactive!
-Have you ever received and email and thought, “There’s something not quite right with this…”?
+Have you ever received an email and thought, “There’s something not quite right with this…”?
 Those of us in the security space like to say we have “infosec spidey sense.”
 But we didn’t get this overnight; it’s a skill that we’ve passively built up over time.
 Wouldn’t it be great if instead of a Pavlovian response to click on anything in their inbox, your users paused for even 500 milliseconds and though, “Wait a sec…could this be a PHISH?”
+Use phishing tests and security awareness training to your advantage.

 It can be done!
 Trust us, we’re professionals at this.